niieani/condu/README.md

-# project codename: toolchain
+# project codename: repo

+NOTE: the codename "repo" is not final and is likely to change.

 The un-template / un-boilerplate / un-scaffold / un-generator.
-Keep ALL of your project configuration up to date, and easily override it.
+Keep ALL of your project configuration up to date, and easily override it, using a single language.

 Managing the JavaScript ecosystem can be a full time job.
 Upgrades to transpiles, migrations across builder systems, migrating or adding support for new engines (deno, bun), correct support for CommonJS and ESM, linting, testing, etc.